springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/step2.md

 You should see information about the running cluster.

 - To verify that **logs** CLI for kpack is running, run `logs --help`{{execute}}.
-You should see the usage guide for logs displayed..
+You should see the usage guide for logs displayed.

 We'll also experiment with a custom buildpack.